mumble-voip/mumble-releng-vcpkg/README.md

 `./get-mumble_deps.sh`

 This will clone `vcpkg` and install the dependencies in the user's home directory.
-For Windows builds, if the vcpkg needs to be cloned elsewhere, make sure the path will allow for the maximum character limit for file paths in pre Windows 10 systems.
+If you want to change the path, you ahve to edit `get-mumble_deps.sh` accordingly.

 ## Building Mumble